apaivafeup/projFRAFOL/README.md

 - **Line**: Which line of code the mutant is altering.
 - **Operator**: Which type of mutant operator is being applied.
 - **Method**: Which class method is being affected by the mutant.

-## Frafol 2.0

-Open a browser page, using the url http://localhost:4173/.

 ### Select Project Tab